introdh/intro-dh2018-kristi-m/FinalGrant_MUKK.md

 **Advisory Board**:
 - Dr. Nicole Maurantonio is the Chair of the Department of Rhetoric & Communication Studies and Associate Professor of Rhetoric & Communication Studies and American Studies at the University of Richmond.
 She holds a joint Ph.D. in Communication and History from the University of Pennsylvania.
 Her areas of expertise are public memory, U.S. media history, and race and representation.
 - Dr. Edward L. Ayers is a Tucker-Boatwright Professor of the Humanities and President Emeritus at the University of Richmond.
 He is also a Senior Research Fellow at the Digital Scholarship Lab at UR.
 He received his Ph.D. in American Studies from Yale University.
 He is a distinguished scholar of the American South and has authored numerous books.
+- Dr. Tze M. Loo is an Associate Professor of History and International Studies with a concentration in Asia at the University of Richmond.
+Her areas of focus are Japanese colonialism, Okinawan history, and heritage studies.

 ## IV.
 Appendices
 **Works Cited**